Complaints and appeals

 Sexual harassment grievances

-Complaints of sexual harassment may be initiated either verbally or in writing to the vice president for student success by (a) signing and delivering a written complaint, or by (b) presenting the complaint in person.
+Complaints of sexual harassment may be initiated either verbally or in writing to the senior vice president for admission and student success by (a) signing and delivering a written complaint, or by (b) presenting the complaint in person.
 In the event that the complaint is made in person, and the complainant decides to proceed formally, the complaint is documented in writing during the meeting and signed by the complainant.
 Specific procedures are found in the student handbook under "Policies: Sexual Harassment."

 Students who receive a written notice of loss of financial aid due to unsatisfactory progress may appeal in writing to the university by completing an Unsatisfactory Progress Appeal Form and submitting it to the financial aid office via email at email@example.com.
 The appeal must be received within 30 calendar days of the date on the unsatisfactory progress notification letter.
 A decision regarding the appeal is made in writing to the student within 30 calendar days following receipt of the appeal or receipt of additional information.
 The decision is final.